Canadian Chant Database

-The new website, Chant Hub, will provide a fully-searchable central hub for existing digital chant repositories, including Cantus: A Database for Latin Ecclesiastical Chant and a dozen smaller databases in the Czech Republic, France, Germany, Hungary, Poland, Portugal, Slovakia, and Spain.
-The Chant Hub will include high-resolution image streaming and full-text input using optical music recognition (OMR) technology, and will be designed to facilitate the connection with other chant databases through the use of modern internet technologies such as API (Application Programming Interface) and Linked Open Data.
+The new website, Cantus Portal, will provide a fully-searchable central hub for existing digital chant repositories, including Cantus: A Database for Latin Ecclesiastical Chant and a dozen smaller databases in the Czech Republic, France, Germany, Hungary, Poland, Portugal, Slovakia, and Spain.
+The Cantus Portal will include high-resolution image streaming and full-text input using optical music recognition (OMR) technology, and will be designed to facilitate the connection with other chant databases through the use of modern internet technologies such as API (Application Programming Interface) and Linked Open Data.

 Debra Lacoste, Project Manager | Jan Koláček, Project founder and developer